 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with excellent executable code examples covering the full range of Exa search capabilities.
-Its main weaknesses are moderate verbosity (some explanatory text Claude doesn't need) and lack of validation checkpoints integrated into the workflow steps.
-The progressive disclosure could be improved by splitting detailed reference material into bundle files.
+This is a solid, actionable skill with excellent executable code examples covering the breadth of Exa's search API.
+Its main weaknesses are moderate verbosity (explanatory text Claude doesn't need) and a workflow that presents independent examples rather than a connected process with validation checkpoints.
+The error handling table is a nice touch but would be more effective if integrated into the workflow steps.

 Suggestions